top of page

 Is It Worth It to Buy Organic Monk Fruit?

 Yes — especially with monk fruit.
-Here are 5 reasons why:
+Here are four reasons why:

 • A certified organic monk fruit must meet a long list of strict standards — far beyond what’s required for a non-organic.
 Conventional sweeteners only need to meet the Food and Drug Administration's regulations for labeling.
 Organic sweeteners, however, must comply with both USDA’s organic standards and the FDA’s rules.
 This extra layer of oversight ensures that organic monk fruit goes through greater scrutiny than conventional ones.

 • Organic farmers are required to use practices that maintain or improve soil and water quality, while also protecting wetlands, woodlands, and wildlife.
-Genetically modified (GM) seeds are not allowed, and organic methods are designed to minimize exposure to synthetic pesticides and fertilizers — making a difference for both you and the planet.
+Organic methods are also designed to minimize exposure to synthetic pesticides and fertilizers.
+All that makes a difference for both you and the planet.

 • If the monk fruit is organic, it is non-GMO.
 The use of genetic engineering or genetically modified organisms (GMOs) is prohibited in organic products.